wtdcode/erigon/cmd/downloader/readme.md

 Service to seed/download historical data (snapshots, immutable .seg files) by Bittorrent protocol

+## Snapshots (synonym of segments/shards) overview

+- What is "snaphots"? - It's way to store "cold" data outside of main database.
+It's not 'temporary' files - it's " frozen db"  where stored old blocks/history/etc...

+- When snapshots are created? - Blocks older than 90K (`FullImmutabilityThreshold`) are moved from DB to files in-background

+- Where snapshots are stored? - `datadir/snapshots`

+- When snapshots are pulled? - Erigon download snapshots **only-once** when creating node - all other files are self-generated

+- How does it benefit the new nodes? - P2P and Becaon networks may have not enough good peers for old data (no incentives).

+- How network benefit? - To serve immutable snapshots can use cheaper infrastructure (S3/R2/BitTorrent/etc...) - maintaining fully-synced node for mainnet/bsc/polygon may be very expensive (need lots of good hardware).

+- How does it benefit current nodes?

 ## Start Erigon with snapshots support

 As many other Erigon components (txpool, sentry, rpc daemon) it may be